 Q: When do I get the admission letter?

 A: After being accepted, we will send out the letters of admission in May.
-If you are an EU citizen, you can directly use this to enrol at our university.
+If you are an EU citizen, you can directly use this to enroll at our university.
 Non-EU citizens have to first send verified copies of all their necessary documents to the International Office of the university by July 15.
-They will receive another formal admission letter from the International Office with which they can then enrol.
+They will receive another formal admission letter from the International Office with which they can then enroll.

 Q: Do I need specific knowledge in economics or business administration before I start the program?